 Theories on the Origin of Thomas Felps/Phelps d.
 1758/9 Baltimore Co., Md

-The origins of Thomas Felps in northern Baltimore Co, Md, beginning in 1699, has long been researched, often in the past naming Barbados from Ireland.
-To my knowledge, no primary evidence has been found to link Thomas to Barbados or Ireland.
-This paper attempts to inventory some possibilities.
+The origin of Thomas Felps in northern Baltimore Co, Md, beginning in 1699, has long been researched, often in the past naming Barbados from Ireland.
+To our knowledge, no primary evidence has been found to link Thomas to Barbados or Ireland.
+This paper attempts to inventory various speculations and theories.

 He is not listed in From Gentlemen to Townsmen: The Gentry of Baltimore County, Maryland, 1660- 1776.
 On the other hand, Thomas Felps was not identified as an indentured servant in "Colonial Families of Maryland: Bound and Determined to Succeed" by Robert W. Barnes, 2007